 Q. Is there a cure for Cryptosporidium infection?

 A. No. Some drugs, such as paromomycin, may reduce the symptoms of cryptosporidiosis, but no drug now known can cure it.
 Diarrhea can cause dehydration.
 Persons with diarrhea should contact their health care provider who may recommend an oral rehydration therapy mix.

 Q. Should I take extra protective measures?

-It depends on your health and your drinking water.
+A. It depends on your health and your drinking water.
 If you have AIDS, if you have cancer or if you have had an organ or bone marrow transplant or are taking drugs that weaken your immune system, or if you were born with a genetically weakened immune system, you may want to take extra measures.
 You should talk to your health care provider regarding the level of your risk and on how to reduce it.
 If you have a healthy immune system, you are at less risk for cryptosporidiosis, but you may want to consider the quality of your drinking water.
-For more information, refer to the publication Cryptosporidium: What you need to know to protect yourself

 Q. What can immunosuppressed persons do to avoid infection with Cryptosporidium?